castorfou/leboncoin_greasemonkey/README.md

 and these selector style declarations are updated regularly by leboncoin.
 I then have to update those (lines 135 and 291) to continue.
 IT is surely feasible to have a more generic selector.

+I should delete nodes which are sponsored cards (styles_advertising) and features cards ( styles_adCard styles_featured )